Kirpyu/DesktopPet/README.md

 ### Basic Features:
 - Clicking with the left mouse button on the white box will spawn in a default sprite
 - Clicking with the right mouse button on the white box will allow you to spawn in a customized sprite
-> WARNING: This will disable you from creating future default sprites due to a bug
 - You are able to move the sprites around using the left mouse button
 - Using the right mouse button on the sprites will delete it